simplocms/docs/docs/core/middleware.md

 making correct api routes and set for these api routes `application/json` header.
 How you certainly know already, this middleware is also part of
 `api` middleware group.

-The most middlewares are in the `front_web` middleware groups.
+The most middlewares are in the `front_web` middleware group.
 It is completely SIMPLO CMS middleware group, which is not part of default Laravel.
-First middleware is `FrontWeb` middleware, what is base middleware in `front_web` middleware group and this middleware serves a lot of activities.
+First middleware is `FrontWeb`, what is base in `front_web` group and this middleware serves a lot of activities:
+- bind `FrontWebComposer`, which inserts global properties to each view
+- check custom redirects
+- url language verification

+In `front_web` middleware group, you can find `InjectFrontWebTools` middleware.
+It is easy middleware, which adds only CMS Toolbar and do nothing more.